kallaway/100-days-of-code/r1-log.md

 Today's Progress: Started by reading book about software development, C# and algorithms.(bubble sort and quick sort)Then I finished JavaScript course and learned how to use Google Map API in projects.
 It is like copy-paste, but hard to know where to find what you are looking for.
 Then, finished Database Fundamentals: Core Concepts course, learned about how to use wild cards, use constraints and schemas.

 Feelings: I felt so tired today, but managed to finish the courses.

+Day 75: February 16, 2020

+Today's Progress: Started with Udemy course, finished one section about if-logical Statements.
+Then, read about values vs references and memory allocation, structs, delegates, events, auto-implemented properties, and static members.
+But it wasn't so detailed.
+Then, finished C# Syntax-OOP course on lynda.
+Tried to use WindowsForm Application; but tools didn't work.
+I searched I uninstalled and installed Tools again; but didn't work again.
+Learned so many things about how to use inheritance and virtual methods.
+Utility classes, abstract methods, many more.
+I need to look back again.

+Feelings: I felt so tired after working out.
+Slept and studied after again.
+I was planning more; but I am feeling I need to go back and check more before moving on.